OverviewFlyers must be able to demonstrate starting and ending in either orientation and perform controlled full eagle maneuvers.

-Prior to learning full eagles, you will need to be very comfortable performing the half-eagle maneuver in both “slots.”
-Essentially, a full eagle is the same a two half-eagles put together one after the other.
-It would be beneficial to begin learning this skill will the same person you are comfortable flying with when performing the half-eagle skill; this will provide for better all-around performance throughout.
+Prior to learning Full Eagles, you will need to be very comfortable performing the Half Eagle maneuver in both “slots.”
+Essentially, a Full Eagle is the same a two Half Eagles put together one after the other.
+It would be beneficial to begin learning this skill with the same person you are comfortable flying with when performing the Half Eagle skill; this will provide for better all-around performance throughout.

 You can first learn this maneuver solo prior to adding the second flyer if you wish.
-Set up will be on one side of the tunnel facing the center, the same set up as a half-eagle.
-Ensure that you are comfortable flying the entire movement from beginning to end and ideally beginning in both the sit-fly and head-down orientations.
+Set up will be on one side of the tunnel facing the center, the same set up as a Half Eagle.
+Ensure that you are comfortable flying the entire movement from beginning to end, beginning in both the Sit Fly and Head Down orientations.
 When you begin to fly with the second flyer, make sure you set up facing each other, at the correct altitude, and with the correct distance between you.

 Post-flight questions / suggestions

 - How did your performance match the initial objectives?